 Bodie Island Lighthouse, OBX

-From every angle it’s a joy to take in the views of the magnificent lighthouse.
-However, make sure that you take the boardwalk to the adjacent marsh.
-From there the views of the lighthouse and stunning Outer Bank surroundings are even better.
+From every angle, it’s a joy to take in the views of this magnificent lighthouse.
+However, make sure to take the boardwalk to the adjacent marsh.
+From there, the views of the lighthouse and stunning Outer Bank surroundings are even better.

 Cape Hatteras Lighthouse, OBX